Traceroute Online - Trace the Packets Path

-mtr traceroute results, parses them, and plots the results on a world map.
-If the hops are determined to be only present in the US then the map shown is the USA only.
-Starting from the traceroute-online.com server in San Francisco this test will show response times for each responding hop in the path.
+Taking the data from our Online Traceroute tool we attempt to map the hops in the network path.
+Parsing the mtr traceroute results we plot the results on a world map.
+Starting from the traceroute-online.com server in New York this test displays response times for each responding hop in the path.
 Non-responding hops will not be listed.
-Please note that geolocation is not an exact science and discrepancies may be found on occasion in the mapped results.
+Please note that geolocation can be tricky especially within core routers.
+Errors are not uncommon in the mapped results.

 As you will see from the traceroute mapping the plots between hops all originate from the server that is performing the test.
 By using this method it is clear to see the response time from the source to the destination hop.
 Attempting to plot a traceroute on a map similar to what can be seen in the movies is actually quite difficult due to the problem of getting accurate IP address geolocation data.

 Router PrioritizationDid you know routers can prioritise traffic?

 It is common to give ICMP packets a lower priority than other traffic.
 If this is the case the response times listed in the traceroute may not accurately depict the application response times.
 On the other hand if there is a slow hop for ICMP it is likely this router is having a bad day and the application traffic will also be slow through this hop.